 Step 1: CREATE <nwMonitoringReq> Request & Response, Subscription creation

 An Originator (AE) requests the creation of a <nwMonitoringReq> resource at the Hosting CSE.
-The request shall include the following parameter as specified in clause 9.6.64 of oneM2M TS-0001 [1]
+The request shall include the following parameter as specified in clause 9.6.64 of oneM2M TS-0001 [1]:

 monitorStatus shall be set to DISABLED.